devorops/proxmox-subnet-with-ansible/README.md

 ## Setup environment/PW
 * source setup_environment.sh

 ## Validates newly created from template inventory!
 Should be executed over every new inventory/every new subnet that we are about to create.
 The passed inventory will be the one that you have manually changed the necessary host/group variables to make the inventory right for the new subnet.
 Fail from this task means you have forgot to change/uncomment some necessary variables, so you need to go and do it.
-This is a good practive step in order to avoid mistakes!
+This is a good practive step in order to avoid mistakes
 * ansible-inventory -i inventory/Template --list

 ## Ansible Commands Used